-Prior to the start of lymphodepletion, verification of sufficient LN-144 expansion at this timepoint will be confirmed.
+Prior to the start of lymphodepletion, verification of sufficient LN-144 expansion at this time point will be confirmed.
+In Cohort 2, the REP may be extended an additional 7 days if growth is inadequate in which case, the Day -7 and subsequent visits would be delayed 1 week.